rohtashsethi-nag/GameOfLife/README.md

-# GameOfLife
+# Game of Life
-A JavaScript implementation of famous game Convoy's Game of Life
+A JavaScript implementation of famous game Conway's Game of Life